openstreetmap/osmdbt/README.md

 exact PostgreSQL version you have.

+## To Create a Release

+1. Update version number in `CMakeLists.txt` in the `project(...)` line.
+2. Update version number in test/scripts/osmdbt-create-diff-compare.osc`.
+3. Edit `debian/changelog`.
+Make sure there is no empty line at the start of the file and that the date/timestamp is properly formatted!

 ## Usage

 First set up the configuration file and make sure you can access the database